ONSgeo/geospatial-training/_docs/intro_to_gis_in_python.md

 ### Course Instructions
 The course materials are [available here](https://github.com/ONSgeo/Introduction_to_GIS_in_Python).
 Download the repository to your local drive.

-To open Jupyter Notebooks, open up the Anaconda prompt and activate the GeoPy38 virtual environment.
-See [Installation guide for Python Geospatial Packages](https://onsgeo.github.io/geospatial-training/docs/guides/python_install_anaconda)
+Open your Jupyter Notebooks / JupyterLab, then follow instructions [Installation guide for Python Geospatial Packages](https://onsgeo.github.io/geospatial-training/docs/guides/python_install_anaconda)
-Once you have the virtual environment activated, open up jupyter notebook by typing:

-*jupyter notebook*

 Follow the course instructions in "Intro_to_Geography_in_Python.ipynb".